mattcarrollcode/gpt-split/README.md

 # GPT Split

 This web app splits up large blocks of text on a set number of tokens as defined by OpenAI for better ingestion into tools like ChatGPT.
-You can see a live demo here: https://gpt-split-production.up.railway.app/
+You can see a live demo here: <a href="https://gpt-split-production.up.railway.app/" target="_blank">https://gpt-split-production.up.railway.app/</a>.

 ![GPT split demo screenshots](https://raw.githubusercontent.com/mattcarrollcode/gpt-split/main/screenshot-demo.png)